-(f) This subsection does not affirm, deny, expand, or contract any legal status or legal right applicable to any member of the speciesHomo sapiens at any point prior to being born alive as defined in s.
+(f) This subsection does not affirm, deny, expand, or contract any legal status or legal right applicable to any member of the speciesHomo sapiensat any point prior to being born alive as defined in s.
 390.011.

 (13) Failure to comply.
-Failure to comply with the requirements of this section or s.
-390.01112constitutes grounds for disciplinary action under each respective practice act and under s.
+Failure to comply with the requirements of this section constitutes grounds for disciplinary action under each respective practice act and under s.
 456.072.